 Reasons for Procedure

 The sinuses are hollow areas in the skull that are arranged in pairs.
-Mucus and other fluids regularly drain from the sinuses through small pathways to the throat.
+Mucus and other fluids drain from the sinuses through small pathways to the throat.
 Blockage of these pathways can cause fluids to build up in the sinuses.
-This can cause pain and infections.
+This can cause pain and infection.

-Functional endoscopic sinus surgery opens the pathways for drainage.
-It may be done for people who have recurring sinus infections that have not responded to other treatment options.
-Most experience excellent outcomes with this surgery.
+This surgery is done to open the pathways for drainage.
+It may be done for people who have recurring sinus infections that have not responded to other treatments.

 What to Expect